blackops97/Persian-Jack/README.md

-# Persian-Jack
+# Jack-Persian
-A funny bot created by SeedTeam

-Source in Creating!!!!
+This in Creating and this is not compelte!!!!!!